News3 min read

 Tariff effect on used-car demand

-When new imported vehicle prices rise, used versions of those vehicles become relatively more attractive.
-That's been playing out since April.
-Used Toyota RAV4s and Honda CR-Vs, whose new versions face tariff pressure, have seen 3–5% price upticks from where they were in March.
+When new imported prices rise, used versions of those cars get relatively more attractive — and that's been playing out since April.
+Used RAV4s and CR-Vs, whose new versions face tariff pressure, have seen 3–5% upticks from March.
 Used BMW and Mercedes inventory is moving faster than it was in Q1.
+The offset: domestically assembled new vehicles (Hyundai/Kia crossovers, Chevy trucks) held their new value better, which shrinks the relative discount on their 3-year-old equivalents.

 Best values right now

 Outgoing-generation crossovers.
-Vehicles that just got a full redesign — where the prior generation is being cleared at auction — represent the classic used-car discount window.
-Check which models redesigned for 2025 or 2026.
+When a model gets a full redesign, the prior generation gets cleared at auction — the classic used-discount window.
+Check what redesigned for 2025 or 2026.

 If you're selling or trading in